-- 1 cup All-Purpose Flour – You just want plain AP flour for this recipe!
-This recipe doesn’t need use leavening agents, so you don’t want to use self-rising flour!
+- Flour – 1 cup of all-purpose flour.
+This recipe doesn’t need to use leavening agents, so you don’t want to use self-rising flour!

-- ½ cup Cornstarch – Also known as corn flour, this is what makes the cookies melt in your mouth!
+- Cornstarch – ½ cup of cornstarch.
+Also known as corn flour, this is what makes the cookies melt in your mouth!

-- ½ cup Confectioner’s Sugar – Powdered sugar is great for this recipe because it helps to get that wonderful melting texture while also providing the perfect amount of sweetness!
+- Confectioner’s Sugar – ½ cup of confectioners' sugar.
+Powdered sugar is great for this recipe because it helps to get that wonderful melting texture while also providing the perfect amount of sweetness!

-- ¾ cup Butter – I recommend using salted butter for this recipe so the flavors are well balanced!
-You should also make sure it is softened and room temperature, so it blends easily into the dough.
+- Butter – ¾ cup of butter.
+I recommend using salted butter for this recipe so the flavors are well-balanced!
+You should also make sure it is softened and at room temperature, so it blends easily into the dough.

 If you’d like to add some extra flavor to the cookies, you can add 1 teaspoon of vanilla extract, or ½ teaspoon of almond or lemon extract!
 When adding lemon extract, a tablespoon of freshly zested lemon is a wonderful stir-in!

 When using unsalted butter, the general rule of thumb is to add ¼ teaspoon of table salt for each ½ cup (1 stick) of butter.

 If you’re gluten-free, you can substitute the all-purpose flour for a 1:1 (also known as a cup for cup) gluten-free flour!
 Just make sure the flour mix has xanthan gum added so it has the proper structure.